 We believe that lab-grown diamonds offer so many benefits when it comes to price, environmental, and climate benefits, as well as being guaranteed conflict and corruption-free that the conscious shopper of today focused on sustainability should be aware of the lab-created alternative to mined diamonds.

 Knowledge of lab-created diamonds is closely correlated with age.
 The younger generations are less aware, while older generations respond that they do know what lab-created diamonds are.
 At the same time, the likelihood of buying a lab-grown diamond is inversely correlated with age.
 The older people are, the less likely people are to purchase a diamond made in the lab.

-62% of 18-24 year-olds do not know what lab-created diamonds are, and 50% of 25-34-year olds don’t know either.
-But – the 25-34 old respondents are also the most likely to buy a lab-created diamond.
+62% of 18-24-year-olds do not know what lab-created diamonds are, and 50% of 25-34-year-olds don’t know either.
+However, the 25-34-year-old respondents are also the most likely to buy a lab-created diamond.
 10% of them say they have considered the lab-grown alternative.

 At LabGrownCarats.com, we are of the opinion that while younger generations are not aware of lab-grown diamonds, the older generations have an outdated view of them.
 Not until recently did gem-quality diamonds created in the lab become widely available, and in the past, they were solely used for industrial purposes.
 Clearly, the lack of awareness of lab-grown jewelry diamonds is pervasive across generations, and consumers need more information.

 As expected, environmental and climate benefits hold more importance with the younger 25-34-year-olds, with lower prices only being considered by 12% of respondents.
 Instead, 25% would consider lab-created diamonds if they were guaranteed conflict and corruption-free (which they are).
 23% of them would if they are better for the climate (they are), and 22% if they have environmental benefits (they do).